KennethFam/My-Learning-Journey/Python/Python.md

     U2 (Joshua Tree), 1986.
 50 min.
     ```

+- Note: We mentioned that lambdas are just nameless functions, so you can return anything a function can.
+For example, if you need to sort a list of objects by two values, you can do that by returning a tuple in your lambda function:
+    ```py
+    def get_n_players_by_most_goals(self, n: int):
+        return sorted(
+            self.__players,
+            key=lambda p: (p.goals, -p.games),
+            reverse=True
+        )[:n]
+    ```
+    - This function returns a list of n players sorted by the most amount of goals to the least amount of goals.
+If the amount of goals are the same, we then pick the player with less games to be the greater object.
+    - Note: Notice how we're able to manipulate the order by flipping the value of p.games using the `-` operator.

 #### Functions as arguments within your own functions
 - We established above that it is possible to pass a reference to a function as an argument to another function.
 To wrap this section up, let's write our very own function which takes a function as its argument.
     ```py